 (J) Except as provided in paragraph (K) of this rule, no more than ten thousand dollars shall be encumbered for any one child in one SFY.

-(K) If ODJFS determines either of the following exists, the limit in paragraph (J) of this rule may be increased up to five thousand dollars for a total of fifteen thousand dollars per child per SFY if:
+(K) If the review committee and executive director or designee determines either of the following exists, the limit in paragraph (J) of this rule may be increased up to five thousand dollars for a total of fifteen thousand dollars per child per SFY if:

 (2) A qualified professional as described in paragraph (D)(1) of this rule recommends residential treatment, in-patient hospitalization, or therapeutic foster care to prevent disruption of the adoption.
 This recommendation must be submitted along with a copy of the JFS 01051.

-(L) If a family is requesting additional PASSS funding and meets the requirements outlined in paragraph (K) of this rule, the PCSA shall submit the JFS 01051 to ODJFS for review.
-The JFS 01051 may be submitted by the PCSA along with the initial JFS 01050.
+(L) If a family is requesting additional PASSS funding and meets the requirements outlined in paragraph (K) of this rule, the review committee and the PCSA executive director or designee shall review and approve the JFS 01051 along with the initial JFS 01050.

 (N) The PCSA shall not approve PASSS funding for any of the following: